5 Most Important Things to Know About Pipe Chocks

 Affordable and Easy to Use

 Chocks are inexpensive and a vital component of a pipe protection system.
-They are designed to be used as wedges between each layer of the pipe “pyramid”.
-The chocks are easily and quickly nailed to secure them in place throughout the pipe load, essential for both storage and transport.
+They are designed to be used as wedges between each pipe layer “pyramid.”
+The chocks are easily and quickly nailed to secure them in place throughout the pipe load, which is essential for both storage and transport.

 At MSI Pipe Protection Technologies, we count it an honor to be recognized as one of the world’s leaders in pipe and thread protection.
 We are an ISO certified manufacturer of high-performance parts for the oil, gas, mining, and water industries.
 For more information on our products and services, call (281) 890-3535 today!